Particular/docs.particular.net/transports/sqs/index_credentials_sqs_[,4).partial.md

 snippet: SqsTransport

-For more configuration otpions consult the [configuration options](/transports/sqs/configuration-options.md) page.
+For more configuration options, consult the [configuration options](/transports/sqs/configuration-options.md) page.